g114056175/AIOT_hw4/README.md

     streamlit run main.py
     ```
     The application will open in your browser.
 You can paste your Google API Key into the input box in the sidebar to get started.

+---

+## Discussion: The Relevance of RAG in the Era of Powerful LLMs

+As Large Language Models (LLMs) become increasingly powerful, with capabilities like native web search and massive context windows (e.g., a hypothetical `gemini-3-pro-preview`), a valid question arises: is Retrieval-Augmented Generation (RAG) still necessary?

+For this project, a smaller, older model (`gemini-2.0-flash-lite`) was intentionally used to clearly demonstrate the classic benefits of RAG.
+As observed during personal testing, when a top-tier model is used to query public information (like the regulations of a public university), the difference in performance with and without RAG can seem minimal.
+This is because the frontier model's vast training data often already includes the information, or it can find it through its own internal knowledge mechanisms.

+However, this observation does not diminish the value of RAG.
+Instead, it highlights where RAG provides its most critical advantages:

+1.  **Handling Private & Proprietary Data**: The most significant advantage of RAG is its ability to work with data that is not on the public internet.
+For any business or individual, the ability to query internal documents, confidential research, personal notes, or customer data without exposing that data to a third-party model vendor for training is paramount.
+RAG allows the model to use this data for inference on-the-fly without absorbing it.

+2.  **Ensuring Data Freshness**: An LLM's knowledge is static and ends at its last training date.
+RAG provides a live, real-time channel to the most current information.
+For applications in fields like news, finance, or scientific research, this is non-negotiable.

+3.  **Source Verification & Trust**: When a powerful LLM provides an answer, it often acts as a "black box," making it difficult to verify the source of its information.
+RAG, by its nature, first retrieves specific chunks of text.
+This allows the system to cite its sources, giving users the ability to fact-check the response and building trust in the application.

+4.  **Cost-Effectiveness and Scalability**: Continuously fine-tuning an LLM on new or changing data is computationally expensive and time-consuming.
+RAG offers a much cheaper and faster alternative.
+Updating a vector database is a trivial operation compared to retraining a multi-billion parameter model.

+5.  **Reducing Hallucinations**: By grounding the LLM's response in a specific, provided context, RAG drastically reduces the model's tendency to "hallucinate" or invent facts.
+It constrains the model to the retrieved information, leading to more factual and reliable outputs.

+In conclusion, while the raw power of modern LLMs is impressive, RAG is not becoming obsolete.
+Instead, its role is shifting from a general-purpose enhancement to an essential tool for enterprise-grade, data-sensitive, and high-reliability applications.
+The vectorization and retrieval process remains a core pillar for building truly intelligent and trustworthy AI systems.